Jonny Greenwood: 2024–present: Wall of Eyes, Cutouts and Ranjha

 In May 2025, Greenwood and Tassa's performances in Bristol and London supporting Jarak Qaribak were canceled following threats to the venues and staff.
 They released a statement criticising the cancellations as censorship, emphasised the mixed heritage of the performers, and compared the cancellations to the controversy surrounding the hip-hop group Kneecap following their Coachella 2025 performance.
-In an interview later that year, Yorke said he would not perform in Israel again, while Greenwood disagreed, saying boycotts of Israel empower the government to act as they please.
+In an interview later that year, Yorke said he would not perform in Israel again, while Greenwood disagreed, saying Israel boycotts empower the government to act as they please.
 He said he was "ashamed of dragging [his Radiohead bandmates] into this mess", but was not ashamed of working with Arab and Jewish musicians.

-In November, Radiohead began a European tour, their first tour in seven years.
+In November 2025, Radiohead began a European tour, their first tour in seven years.
+In February 2026, Greenwood and Anderson released a statement saying the 2026 documentary film Melania contained unauthorised use of Greenwood's Phantom Thread score and that they had asked for its removal.
+A second album by Greenwood, Ben Tzur and the Rajasthan Express, Ranjha, was released in May.
+It features Greenwood's Smile bandmate Tom Skinner and was produced by the Smile producer Sam Petts-Davies in Greenwood's Oxfordshire studio.
+The group began writing new music while supporting Radiohead in 2017 and 2018, but work was postponed by the COVID-19 pandemic.
+As of May, Greenwood was completing a second album with Tassa.
+He feared that finding a record label would be difficult due to Israel boycotts.